privacyidea/privacyidea/doc/audit/index.rst

 However, if you sill want to fetch more information in the audit log, you can increase the column length directly in the database by the usual database means.
-However, privacyIDEA does not know about this, and will still truncate the entries to the originally defined length.
+However, privacyIDEA does not know about this and will still truncate the entries to the originally defined length.

 To avoid this, you need to tell privacyIDEA about the changes.